Pasokification: Northern Ireland

+Dependent territories

 The Manx Labour Party has been in decline since 2001, and even lost their representation in the House of Keys in 2016.
 It gained two seats in the 2021 elections.
 Most candidates on the Isle of Man are Independents.

 Gibraltar has not undergone a process of Pasokification.
 The long-term alliance of the Gibraltar Socialist Labour Party and the Gibraltar Liberal Party has persisted since 2003.
 The GSLP was only founded in 1980, making it a relatively young social democratic party in Western Europe.

 Few overseas British territories have active social democratic or labour movements.
 This may be because there are few distinct social cleavages among islanders for them to campaign on.

 Outside of Europe

 Bolivia

 The once dominant Movimiento al Socialismo received just 3.17% of the vote in the 2025 Bolivian general election, their lowest support since the party's foundation.
 MAS was wiped out in the Chamber of Senators (Bolivia) and won just 2 seats in the Chamber of Deputies, losing 73 seats.